If you’d like to buy a used car in Poland, and tremble at the thought of getting ripped off, you’re in the right place.

 Don’t just rely on an owner’s word and what you see on OTOMOTO

-Definitely sucked in by the word “bezwypadkowy”, I called the owner of 2015 Skoda Superb to arrange a viewing of the car.
+Definitely sucked in by the word “bezwypadkowy”, I called the owner of a 2015 Skoda Superb to arrange a viewing of the car.

 The owner let me go for a test drive.
 Just as I expected, the car was comfortable and seemed to be mechanically sound.
 There were a few scratches on the car which I didn’t worry about too much.